JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/06-Mutable-State/Readme.md

 # Mutable State: Global vs Local

 **Note: This file will use the function, `traceM`.
-This function will be explained in the `Hello World/Debugging` folder.
-Please read through that entire folder before continuing here.**
+Because of the "monads don't compose" problem, this function is necessary to make it possible for me to print values to the screen when such a thing should not be done.
+There are better ways to do the same thing, but I will explain that later.
+Its much too complicated at this part in the learning process.**

 There are two types of mutable state: